-HBC Conservation: The applications site is located with the Park Conservation Area, a designated heritage asset.
-The host property is recognised as a locally listed building and therefore considered to be a heritage asset.
+HBC Heritage and Countryside Manager - The application site is located outside the boundary of Grange Conservation Area, a designated heritage asset.
 Policy HE1 of the Local Plan states that the Borough Council will seek to preserve, protect and positively enhance all heritage assets.

-When considering any application for planning permission that affects a conservation area, the 1990 Act requires a Local Planning authority to pay special attention to the desirability of preserving or enhancing the character or appearance of the area.
-The National Planning Policy Framework (NPPF) goes further in seeking positive enhancement in conservation areas to better reveal the significance of an area (para.
-200, NPPF).
-It also looks for Local Planning authorities to take account of the desirability of new development making a positive contribution to local character and distinctiveness (paras.
+When considering any application for planning permission that affects a conservation area, the 1990 Act requires a local planning authority to pay special attention to the desirability of preserving or enhancing the character or appearance of the area.

+In considering the impact of development on heritage assets, the National Planning Policy Framework (NPPF) looks for local planning authorities to take account of the desirability of new development making a positive contribution to local character and distinctiveness (paras.
 185 & 192, NPPF).